 Garages and permanent outbuildings

 Repair category -

 Notes None.

 Outside areas and boundaries

 Repair category 1

-Notes Sections of garden grounds are generally untidy.
-Trees are situated in close proximity to the block.
-General advice suggests that no trees should be planted any closer to a building that its mature height.
+Notes Trees are situated in close proximity to the block.
+General advice suggest that no trees should be planted any closer to a building then its mature height.